wdoyle42/hoddatasci/lessons/02-conditional_means.md

     ##   <chr>   <chr>          <dbl>
     ## 1 rmse    standard       5701.

-Using the predictor increased our predictive accuracy considerably\!
+Using the predictor increased our predictive accuracy considerably, from 6992 to 5701!

 ## Conditional Mean With Two Predictors

 It’s also probably the case that the degree level for the institition matters.
-It takes longer to get a bachelor’s degree than an associate4 degree, so we could expect that institutions that mostly give bachelor’s degrees would have higher debt levels.
+It takes longer to get a bachelor’s degree than an associate degree, so we could expect that institutions that mostly give bachelor’s degrees would have higher debt levels.
 To figure this out we need to group by control and predominant degree level.